-CONWAY STREET | G10-12 Westminster - Middle Years Programme and Diploma Programme southbank.org/westminster Our Conway Street campus is a striking, modernised building located very close to Fitzroy Square where our students are able to relax and socialise in a beautiful park area.
+CONWAY STREET | G10-12 Westminster - Middle Years Programme and Diploma Programme 17 Conway Street, London W1T 6BN Our Conway Street campus is a striking, modernised building located very close to Fitzroy Square where our students are able to relax and socialise in a beautiful park area.
 It is just a few minutes walk from Warren Street and Great Portland Street underground stations.
 It features a wide range of high-quality facilities including science labs, language suites, and a new gym for students and staff members that has the latest equipment.
 We're also particularly proud of our Library Resource Centre (LRC) at Conway street.
 It offers MYP and Diploma students access to over 3,800 books.
 Students can also access many leading online resources and databases.
 Places of interest near to our Conway Street campus include the Grant Museum of Zoology and the Wellcome Collection, a fascinating museum and library that aims to challenge how we think and feel about health.
+KENSINGTON Primary Years Programme 36 - 38 Kensington Park Rd, London W11 3BU Our Kensington campus consists of two adjoining Victorian villas located in the stunning Notting Hill area of London.
+Facilities include an IT lab, a music room and two sound-proofed practice rooms, a library / media centre, and a hall which is used for many purposes, including lunches, sport, school 'town meetings' and concerts.
+Students attending our Kensington campus also have the opportunity to use a dedicated sports centre, which is a 15-minute bus ride away.
+It features a large sports hall, climbing wall and dance studio.
+These are perfect for our wide programme of sports and activities for PYP students.

 HAMPSTEAD

-Primary Years Programme southbank.org/hampstead
+Primary Years Programme

+16 Netherhall Gardens, London NW3 5TH

 Our Hampstead campus is a purpose-built building located in one of London's leafiest suburbs.
 Similar to our Kensington campus, it features excellent facilities for literacy, numeracy, music and art.
 This includes a vibrant library full of learning resources and an IT suite that gives students access to high-performance Mac computers.

 We're also particularly proud of our edible courtyard.
 It offers a quiet space for vegetable and flower growing, as well as birdhouses and a bug hotel.
 Students also have easy access to the same sports centre that our Kensington students attend.
 Plus, Hampstead Heath, one of London's largest and most popular open spaces, is very close by.

-BELLEVIEW IN DOING THINGS DIFFERENTLY
+BELIEVE IN DOING THINGS DIFFERENTLY

 FURTHER INFORMATION

 We hope this prospectus has given you a good insight into what life is like as a Southbank student and why our school offers so much more than an education However, if you would like to find out more about us, please make use of the following options:

 Visit our website

 You can find further information about our school, campuses and curriculum at southbank.org

 On our website, you will also find details about how to apply for a place at Southbank, as well as an online application portal.

 Contact us

-If you have a question about any aspect of Southbank, please email us at admissions@southbank.org, or call us on +44 (0)20 7243 3803.
+If you have a question about any aspect of Southbank, please email us at admissions@southbank.org, or call us on +44 (0)20 3890 1969.
 We're more than happy to help you with any query.

 Get to know us more

 A great way to find out more about life at Southbank is to take a look at our Facebook, Twitter and Instagram pages Just click on the links below and start to follow us.

 - f /southbankinternationalschool

 - /southbankschool

-- /southbankschool
+- (a) /southbankschool

 LONDON'S LEADING IB WORLD SCHOOL